Homotopy Theoretic and Categorical Models of Neural Information Networks: Introduction and motivation

-In \S \ref{NetsResourcesSec} we introduce the general problem of modeling networks with associated resources.
-We recall the various forms of resources that we will be discussing in the rest of the paper, in particular informational and metabolic constraints and computational resources.
-We also review in \S \ref{ResourcesSec} the mathematical theory of resources and convertibility of resources developed in \cite{CoFrSp16} and \cite{Fr17} using symmetric monoidal categories.
-In \S \ref{CompResSec} we review the construction of \cite{WiNi95} of a category of transition systems, which models concurrent and distributed computing architecture, that we will be using in the rest of the paper, especially in \S \ref{TransSysGammaSec} and in \S \ref{GammaNetCompSec}.
-We also discuss in \S \ref{AdjunctSec} how one can interpret certain classical categorical constructions such as the adjunction of functors as describing optimization processes and constraints.
+In \S \ref{NetsResourcesSec} we analyze more closely the notion of category of resources.
+We recall in \S \ref{MetabSec} various forms of resources that are associated to neuronal networks, in particular informational and metabolic constraints and computational resources.
+We then review in \S \ref{ResourcesSec} the mathematical theory of resources and convertibility of resources developed in \cite{CoFrSp16} and \cite{Fr17} using symmetric monoidal categories.
+We recall in \S \ref{ExResSec} some simple examples of categories of resources, from \cite{CoFrSp16} and \cite{Fr17}.
+We discuss briefly in \S \ref{MeasSemigrSec} the notion of measuring semigroups associated to categories of resources, which was also introduced in \cite{CoFrSp16} and \cite{Fr17} to keep track of resource convertibility.
+We will be using this notion of measuring semigroup to define the threshold-dynamics of Hopfield networks in our categorical setting in \S \ref{HopfieldSec}.
+In \S \ref{InfoLossSec} we also recall the categorical characterization of information loss of \cite{BaFrLei11}.
+In \S \ref{AdjunctSec} we describe how adjunction of functors can be viewed in this setting as optimization of resources.
+This particular observation is not directly needed for our applications, but we have included it because it provides some further insight and intuition about the categorical formalism in discussing resources.

-In \S \ref{GammaGeneralSec} we introduce Segal's Gamma-spaces and several variations on the same theme that incorporate probabilistic and persistent structures in the notion of Gamma-space, as well as the possibility of working with cubical sets (more frequently used in the context of concurrent and distributed computing) rather than with simplicial sets.
-In the rest of the paper, for simplicity, we will usually adopt the standard notion of Gamma-spaces, but everything that we describe can also be adapted quite easily to all these more general versions of the same formalism, whenever required by a specific model.
-This section concludes the part of the paper that covers general introductory material.